TeoTN/simplebank/README.md

 The application language is Polish.
 Styles aren't polished yet, hence there are some glitches.
 It can be run with http-server which is provided by npm.
-It was built in mere few hours so please forgive us all its imperfections and not using Bootstrap.
+The project was built in a mere few hours and hence we apology for its imperfections.